Common cold: Viruses

 The common cold is an infection of the upper respiratory tract which can be caused by many different viruses.
 The most commonly implicated is a rhinovirus (30–80%), a type of picornavirus with 99 known serotypes.
-Other commonly implicated viruses include human coronaviruses (≈ 15%), influenza viruses (10–15%), adenoviruses (5%), human respiratory syncytial virus (RSV), enteroviruses other than rhinoviruses, human parainfluenza viruses, and human metapneumovirus.
+Other commonly implicated viruses include coronaviruses, adenoviruses, enteroviruses, parainfluenza and RSV.
 Frequently more than one virus is present.
 In total, more than 200 viral types are associated with colds.
+The viral cause of some common colds (20–30%) is unknown.

 Transmission

-The common cold virus is typically transmitted via airborne droplets (aerosols), direct contact with infected nasal secretions, or fomites (contaminated objects).
+The common cold virus is typically transmitted via airborne droplets, direct contact with infected nasal secretions, or fomites (contaminated objects).
 Which of these routes is of primary importance has not been determined.
-The viruses may survive for prolonged periods in the environment (over 18 hours for rhinoviruses) and can be picked up by people's hands and subsequently carried to their eyes or nose where infection occurs.
+As with all respiratory pathogens once presumed to transmit via respiratory droplets, it is highly likely to be carried by the aerosols generated during routine breathing, talking, and singing.
+The viruses may survive for prolonged periods in the environment (over 18 hours for rhinoviruses) and can be picked up by people's hands and subsequently carried to their eyes or noses where infection occurs.
 Transmission from animals is considered highly unlikely; an outbreak documented at a British scientific base on Adelaide Island after seventeen weeks of isolation was thought to have been caused by transmission from a contaminated object or an asymptomatic human carrier, rather than from the husky dogs which were also present at the base.

-Transmission is common in daycare and at school due to the proximity of many children with little immunity and frequently poor hygiene.
+Transmission is common in daycare and schools due to the proximity of many children with little immunity and poor hygiene.
 These infections are then brought home to other members of the family.
 There is no evidence that recirculated air during commercial flight is a method of transmission.
 People sitting close to each other appear to be at greater risk of infection.

-Rhinovirus-caused colds are most infectious during the first three days of symptoms; they are much less infectious afterwards.